 Outside the History Department U-M offers many opportunities for students to enrich their study of Africa.
 The Department of Afro-American and African Studies offers a range of classes at the undergraduate and graduate levels.
-Its faculty include a number of distinguished Africa scholars: anthropologists Kelly Askew, Elisha Renne, Omolade Adunbi, Amal Fadlalla and Mike McGovern, politics scholars Adam Ashforth and Anne Pitcher, art historians David Doris and Ray Silverman, sociologist Martin Murray, literature scholars Fernando Arenas and Freida Ekotto, and economist Howard Stein.
+Its faculty include a number of distinguished Africa scholars: anthropologists Kelly Askew, Elisha Renne, Omolade Adunbi, Amal Fadlalla, Jatin Dua, and Mike McGovern; politics scholars Adam Ashforth, Anne Pitcher, Mai Hassan, Noah Nathan, and Justine Davis, art historians David Doris and Ray Silverman, sociologist Martin Murray, literature scholar Freida Ekotto, and economist Howard Stein.
 The African Studies Center, founded in 2008, coordinates the research that U-M scholars do in collaboration with African colleagues.
 The ASC annually hosts a cohort of 14 Africa-based scholars, who come to Ann Arbor for six months of sabbatical.
 The ASC also supports a series of academic conferences—in the humanities, the social sciences, and the hard sciences—that rotate between Michigan, Ghana, and South Africa.
 The Joint Program in Anthropology and History is an interdisciplinary training program for doctoral students.
 It is a lively and sociable space where students are encouraged to pursue questions that lie athwart conventional disciplinary boundaries.

 The doctoral students with whom Peterson has worked as supervisor are listed here.